 I hope this post gives you a better understanding of what Frontity is and how it works.

-If you still have any doubts or just want to share your thoughts, please feel free to post them as a new topic in our community forum.
+If you still have any questions or just want to share your thoughts, feel free to join our community forum.
+Any feedback on the framework is welcome too!
 One of our goals is to build a community of people interested in WordPress and React, so we’d love to meet you and learn how Frontity can help your project(s).

 Building a React theme for WordPress has never been easier